 The Brennan Center for Justice at NYU School of Law is a nonpartisan law and policy institute that seeks to improve the systems of democracy and justice in the United States.
-We work to hold our political institutions and laws accountable to the twin American ideals of democracy and equal justice for all.
+We work to hold our political institutions and laws accountable to the American ideals of democracy and equal justice for all.
 Among our core priorities, we fight to protect voting rights, end mass incarceration, strengthen checks and balances, and preserve constitutional protection in the fight against terrorism.
 Part think tank, part advocacy group, part cutting-edge communications hub, we start with rigorous research.
 We craft innovative policies.
 And we fight for them — in Congress and the states, the courts, and in the court of public opinion.

 The Development Associate will provide essential support across the Development team to ensure efficient and productive functioning.
-In this highly collaborative role, the Associate will conduct donor and prospect research; draft and edit donor correspondence and other written materials; assist with event logistics; and perform other supportive, coordinating duties that contribute to the success of the department.
+In this highly collaborative role, the Associate will conduct donor and prospect research; edit donor correspondence and other written materials; assist with event logistics; and perform other supportive, coordinating duties that contribute to the success of the entire department.

 Primary responsibilities will include: